 - 2 cloves garlic, minced

 - 1/2 cup/120 mL apricot preserves (or peach)

 - 2 tablespoons/30 mL mild chili sauce

 - 2 tablespoons/30 mL soy sauce

 - 1 pinch salt

-- In a medium saucepan, heat olive oil.
+In a medium saucepan, heat olive oil over medium heat.

-- Add pureed onion and cook for 1 minute, stirring constantly.
+Add grated onion and cook for 1 minute, stirring constantly.

 Add remaining ingredients and allow to bubble up slightly.